geseib/tgwwalk/README.md

     _note: AWS generates starter templates to assist with the configuration for the on-prem router.
 For your real world deployments, you can get a starter template from the console for various devices (Cisco, Juniper, Palo Alto, F5, Checkpoint, etc).
 Word of Caution is to look closely at the routing policy in the BGP section. you may not want to send a default route out.
 You likely also want to consider using a route filter to prevent certain routes from being propagated to you._

 1. On the left hand panel, the output file should be listed.
-You may have to open the tgwalk folder to see the txt file.
+You may have to open the tgwwalk folder to see the txt file.
 Select all text (ctrl-a on pc/command-a on mac).
 Then copy the text to buffer (Select all text (ctrl-c on pc/command-c on mac))

 1.  enter configuration mode, which will take you to a config prompt